 MEET THE DIRECTORS

 As the owners and directors of Forest and Indian Acres, Lisa and Geoff Newman’s leadership is symbolic of what the camp experience can truly bring.
-Growing up as campers themselves, their passion for summer camp led them to join the FA/IA family in 1998.
+Growing up as campers themselves, their passion for summer camp led them to join the IA/FA family in 1998.
 Every summer, you can find Lisa on the tennis courts playing and teaching the kids, teaching spin classes in the Forest Acres gym, or doing special evening activities with campers.
 Geoff is always present on both camps encouraging healthy competition officiating intercamp tournaments, going with the campers on golfing trips and of course managing the daily operations of camp.

 For Lisa and Geoff, camp is a family affair.
 Their three daughters, Melissa, Paige and Nicole, all traveled the cabin line as campers, and then returned as counselors and unit leaders.
-Lisa and Geoff also have been, and will continue to be, active in the development of the Indian and Forest Acres Alumni Scholarship Foundation.
-This foundation facilitates giving the gift of camp to children who otherwise can’t afford the experience.

 During the winter months, along with visiting campers around the world, Lisa and Geoff are very involved in their community.
 Lisa is actively involved in continuously raising funds for Juvenile Diabetes Research Foundation(JDRF) and devoting her free time to working at Jewish Association for Residential Care(JARC).